dyslexicanaboko/FJS/docs/List.md

 Touché...
 That is technically correct, but it doesn't take away from the fact this is completely confusing and encourages reckless programming patterns.
 After all, is this an **ARRAY** or an object that has elements of _array_-like behavior embedded into it?
 This is the equivalent of calling a double-mocha-caramel-macchiato-half-sweet-almond-milk-late coffee.
 No it fucking isn't, that's a goddamned desert with coffee flavoring.
 Don't piss on my leg and tell me it's raining.

-At this point you would think, "okay I have defeated the definition of an array here..."
+At this point you would think, "okay I have defeated the definition of an array here."

 > _evil guttural laughter ensues_

 This is where JS has decided to stick to its guns on the definition of their so called Array.
 Let me loop through my array now that I filled it with nonsense...

 ```JavaScript
 > arr.forEach((x) => {console.log(x);})